Best Surge Protector Comparison Results: Plug-in SPDs (3): In-the-Field aka Real World Application.

 No equipment has been replace do to surge related damaged.
 Additional plug-in devices and a Portable/Travel SPD have been purchased as a result.

-Although not an exhaustive test, results from the Real World Application comparison lead to a pretty obvious conclusion.
+Although not an exhaustive test, results from the Real World Application comparison lead to an obvious conclusion.

 Surge protectors are not created equal.
 SPDs may not always perform as advertised... in the field... regardless of what marketing materials might state.
 Remember, all three units were marketed to protect electronics.
 One succeeded.

 It's important to realize there are different types of surge activity.
 As noted, there are Impulse type and RingWave type surges.
 In environments that produce both surge types, SPDs that protect against both Impulse and RingWave transients provide the best surge protection results.
 The Real World comparison certainly make this case.

 Carefully review SPD technology types, design characteristics, quality and dependability claims prior to purchase.